 To verify the appropriateness of the maintenance control plan for any given unit or building, it is incumbent on the facilities manager to routinely tour the elevator machine rooms and ride the elevator cars and escalators to evaluate the level and quality of maintenance being performed.
-During these routine reviews, it is essential that as a minimum the manager notes the following:
+During these routine reviews, it is essential that at a minimum, the manager notes the following:

-4. Does Firefighter’s Operation (where provided) function properly?
+- Does firefighter’s operation (where provided) function properly?

-8. Are the code-required statutory periodic safety tests current and up to date?
+- Are the code-required statutory periodic safety tests current and up-to-date?

 Statutory Periodic Elevator and Escalator Safety InspectionsTop

-In North America, owners and facilities managers should become familiar with Part 8 of the ASME A17.1 and CSA B44-07 Safety Code for Elevators and Escalators.
-Part 8, Section 8.10, covers acceptance inspections and tests of new elevators and escalators before placing them into use.
-Part 8, Section 8.11, as required by Section 8.6 (Maintenance Control Plan), and the Non-mandatory Appendix N outline the minimum recommended frequency of routine and periodic inspection of all electric traction and hydraulic passenger, service, and freight elevators, and escalators.
+In North America, owners and facilities managers should become familiar with Part 8 of the ASME A17.1/CSA B44-07 Safety Code for Elevators and Escalators.
+Part 8, Section 8.10, covers acceptance inspections and tests of new elevators and escalators that are required before placing them into use.
+Part 8, Section 8.11, as required by Section 8.6 (Maintenance Control Plan), and the Nonmandatory Appendix N, outline the minimum recommended frequency of routine and periodic inspection of all electric traction and hydraulic passenger, service, and freight elevators, and escalators.

 Because construction costs, attorney costs, and liability assessments in accidents involving vertical transportation equipment can be costly and time-consuming, all owners and facilities managers should be familiar with safety tests and inspections required by local and national code authorities.
 Owners and managers should verify that these inspections are current and that inspection certificates are readily available for review by the appropriate authorities.

-Today, a number of remote monitoring systems provide valuable information on the operating status of elevator and escalator systems without requiring the maintenance technician to physically check the equipment.
-These remote monitoring systems are capable of providing real-time information, including operating status of each unit, fault monitoring, and even trouble-shooting information.
+Today, several remote monitoring systems provide valuable information on the operating status of elevator and escalator systems without requiring the maintenance technician to physically check the equipment.
+These remote monitoring systems can provide real-time information, including the operating status of each unit, fault monitoring, and even troubleshooting information.
 This information can help a contract maintenance service provider or in-house staff maintenance personnel perform their routine maintenance duties and can assist the owners and facilities managers in managing the assets of the facility.

 Remote monitoring systems are available directly from the major elevator manufacturers.
 These systems provide varying degrees of monitoring capabilities specifically for their control systems.
 In addition, third-party remote monitoring systems have the capability of linking and communicating with all of the typical manufacturers’ control systems found on academic campuses.
-These Web-based systems provide monitoring results that can be transmitted to a central facilities management location.
-In addition, they are capable of providing automatic paging or e-mail notification of faults to maintenance personnel, reducing unit downtime.
+These web-based systems provide monitoring results that can be transmitted to a central facilities management location.
+In addition, they can provide automatic paging or email notification of faults to maintenance personnel, reducing unit downtime.
 This is especially beneficial in campus environments in which units are spread out over a significant geographic area or include remote campuses in other cities by providing the ability to link all units back to a central facilities management location.
 In these situations, the monitoring technology provides operating information and status of each unit.
-This enables maintenance personnel to fully utilize available time in the performance of preventive maintenance by eliminating lost time determining whether units are even running.
-Because it is a Web-based system, owners and facilities managers can access it anywhere.
+This enables maintenance personnel to fully utilize available time in the performance of preventive maintenance by saving time that would otherwise be lost in determining whether units are even running.
+Because these systems are web-based, owners and facilities managers can access them anywhere.
 Some systems are even capable of maintaining parts inventories and alerting the manager when reordering and restocking of parts is required.

 Even with the “best” preventive maintenance control plan, owners and facilities managers eventually want or need to upgrade older equipment.
-The reasons to modernize existing equipment include, but are not limited to, the following: (1) to increase system reliability, (2) system / component obsolescence, (3) to reduce energy consumption, (4) to incorporate current life safety code and accessibility requirements, and (5) to increase traffic handling ability.
+The reasons to modernize existing equipment include, but are not limited to, the following: (1) to increase system reliability, (2)to plan for system/component obsolescence, (3) to reduce energy consumption, (4) to incorporate current life safety code and accessibility requirements, and (5) to increase traffic handling ability.

 - System / Component Obsolescence.
 System obsolescence is rapidly changing the way institutions need to manage their vertical transportation systems.
-The speed at which technology is changing in terms of electronic components, motor drive technology, machine technology, etc., require changes in capital expense planning.
-Traditional expectations of equipment life are no longer accurate due to the speed at which microprocessor technology is changing and repair / replacement parts become unavailable.
+The speed at which technology is changing in terms of electronic components, motor-drive technology, machine technology, etc., requires changes in capital expense planning.
+Traditional expectations of equipment life are no longer accurate due to the speed at which microprocessor technology is changing and repair/replacement parts become unavailable.
 As a result, capital planning must reflect this reduction in service life to ensure reliable, safe operation of the elevator systems.

 - Incorporate Current Code and Accessibility Requirements.
-Periodic changes to the ASME A17.1/CSA B44-07 Safety Code for Elevators and Escalators, The ASME A117.1, and the Americans With Disabilities Act (ADA) have brought about new requirements for elevators and escalators to improve and enhance the safety and accessibility of these systems for the riding public.
+Periodic changes to the ASME A17.1/CSA B44-07 Safety Code for Elevators and Escalators, ASME A117.1, and the ADA have brought about new requirements for elevators and escalators to improve and enhance the safety and accessibility of these systems for the riding public.
 Although generally not retroactive, any elevator or escalator modernization program must comply with these code changes.

-Proper selection of the equipment, including replacement or reconditioning of the existing traction hoist machine, replacement of the existing hydraulic power unit, controller, drive unit, door operator, fixtures, and so on, or escalator, is critical to achieve these goals.
+Proper selection of the equipment, including replacement or reconditioning of the existing traction hoist machine, replacement of the existing hydraulic power unit, controller, drive unit, door operator, fixtures, and so on, and replacement or reconditioning of the escalator, is critical to achieve these goals.

-Beginning with the introduction of microprocessor-based elevator controllers in the 1980s, the major manufacturers created a stigma with owners and facilities managers regarding maintenance and maintainability of their controllers when they coined the term proprietary.
-This was quickly echoed by the independent elevator companies and service providers with allegations that these systems were not maintainable by any company other than the original installing company, and remains prevalent today.
-This brought about the rapid development of the open architecture, so – called, “non – proprietary” control systems for low and medium rise applications which could be more easily maintained by qualified independent service providers and institutional service technicians.
-As a word of caution it should be noted that the controls and motor drive systems within the market from the independent manufacturers may be more susceptible to obsolescence given their lower production numbers over the major manufacturers which can impact the ability to maintain the equipment long term.
+Beginning with the introduction of microprocessor-based elevator controllers in the 1980s, the major manufacturers created a stigma with owners and facilities managers regarding maintenance and maintainability of their controllers when they coined the term “proprietary.”
+This was quickly echoed by the independent elevator companies and service providers with allegations that these systems were not maintainable by any company other than the original installing company, and these claims remain prevalent today.
+This brought about the rapid development of open architecture, so-called “non-proprietary” control systems for low- and medium-rise applications that could be more easily maintained by qualified independent service providers and institutional service technicians.
+As a word of caution, it should be noted that the controls and motor drive systems on the market from the independent manufacturers may be more susceptible to obsolescence, given their lower production numbers over those of the major manufacturers—which can impact ability to maintain the equipment long-term.
 As a result, care should be taken when selecting a supplier of open architecture control systems to ensure that the product selected has a reliable track record along with comprehensive manufacturer technical support for problem resolution.

-It is true that the microprocessor products of this period required sophisticated diagnostic tools, access codes, and training available only from the manufacturer of the equipment.
-However, this is not unlike the most sophisticated solid-state systems that immediately preceded this first generation of microprocessor controllers.
-Furthermore, it is true that the current generation of sophisticated ‘Destination Dispatch’ microprocessor controls for major metropolitan high-rise office buildings still require sophisticated diagnostics and training.
+It is true that the microprocessor products of this period required sophisticated diagnostic tools, access codes, and training available only from the equipment manufacturer.
+However, this was also true of the most sophisticated solid-state systems that immediately preceded this first generation of microprocessor controllers.
+Furthermore, it is true that the current generation of sophisticated “destination dispatch” microprocessor controls for major metropolitan high-rise office buildings still require sophisticated diagnostics and training.

-In reality, the term ‘non – proprietary’ is a misnomer as even the third-party “open architecture” control products typically supplied by independent elevator companies in low-rise and mid-rise academic and commercial buildings are, at their root programming, proprietary.
-Low- and moderate-rise controllers supplied by either the major manufacturers or the open architecture products provided by third-party suppliers incorporate built-in digital diagnostic displays that are integrated with the controller.
+In reality, the term “non-proprietary” is a misnomer as even the third-party “open architecture” control products typically supplied by independent elevator companies in low- and mid-rise academic and commercial buildings are, in their root programming, proprietary.
+The low- and moderate-rise controllers supplied by the major manufacturers as well as the open architecture products provided by third-party suppliers incorporate built-in digital diagnostic displays that are integrated with the controller.
 These displays provide diagnostic, fault, and adjustment codes, which, when cross-referenced to the controller maintenance manual, allow for effective troubleshooting and maintenance, and thus they are maintainable by any qualified service provider.
 These diagnostics displays also provide the necessary access to allow all statutory periodic safety tests to be performed.

-Modernization of existing elevator and escalator systems may also require compliance with certain changes in the building code, electrical code, and/or NFPA occurring since the building was originally constructed.
+Modernization of existing elevator and escalator systems may also require compliance with certain changes in the building code, electrical code, and/or NFPA that have occurred since the building was originally constructed.
 In some cases, these changes can be very expensive.

 Independent Elevator ConsultantsTop

 Elevators, escalators, and other types of vertical transportation equipment are an integral part of all multistory buildings.
-Ensuring that these systems are safe and reliable is, in large part, the responsibility of the owner and the facilities manager.
-Resources available to support this effort are readily available from the Authority Having Jurisdiction (AHJ), which is responsible for oversight of code-required statutory periodic inspections, qualified service providers, and independent third-party consultants.
+Ensuring these systems are safe and reliable is, in large part, the responsibility of the owner and the facilities manager.
+Resources available to support this effort are readily available from the authority having jurisdiction (AHJ), which is responsible for oversight of code-required statutory periodic inspections, qualified service providers, and independent third-party consultants.

-Elevator and Escalator Maintenance for Building Managers, 2nd ed.
+Elevator & Escalator Maintenance for Building Managers, 2nd ed.
 2006.
-Mobile, Alabama: Elevator World Inc.
+Mobile, AL: Elevator World, Inc.

 Elevator Industry Field Employees’ Safety Handbook.
-2012.
-National Elevator Industry, Inc. Safety Committee.
-(Available in English and Spanish.)
+2020.
+National Elevator Industry, Inc. Field Employee Safety Committee.
+Mobile, AL. Elevator World, Inc. (available in English and Spanish).

 Elevator World Monthly Magazine.
-Mobile, Alabama: Elevator World Inc.
+Mobile, AL: Elevator World, Inc.

 Lewis, Bernard T. Facility Manager’s Operation and Maintenance Handbook.
 1999.
 New York: McGraw Hill.

-Strakosch, George R. The Vertical Transportation Handbook, 4th ed.
+Strakosch, George R., and Robert S. Caporale, eds.
+The Vertical Transportation Handbook, 4th ed.
 2010.
 New York: John Wiley & Sons, Inc.